-The School of Emerging Education at Resurrection University delivers innovative instructional programs that promote life-long learning and market-relevant skills for diverse learners.
+The School of Emerging Education at Oak Point University delivers innovative instructional programs that promote life-long learning and market-relevant skills for diverse learners.
 Courses are available in a variety of environments: From online, hybrid online/in-person, or fully-immersive in-person courses on our campus in Chicago, Illinois.

 In the School of Emerging Education, learners receive Digital Badges on topics, which can be collected toward earning a Microcredential.

 Rather than distributing certificates for accomplishments, the School of Emerging Education has a digital badge program through Credly’s Acclaim Platform, which allows the learner to easily share their learning achievements with peers, potential employers, educational institutions, and more!

 Digital badges have transformed the way educational accomplishments are being recognized and displayed.
 Digital badges are simple, verifiable and trusted web-enabled representations of a collection of learned achievements.
 They can be shared on web pages, your email signature line or social media.
 Digital badges provide employers and peers concrete evidence of what you can do as a result of your education—and what specialized skills you have now earned.

 You’ve invested your time and money into advancing your education, so why not make sure that the right people know about it?